ATechnocratis/widefox/README.md

 <summary> Show only domain on urlbar</summary>
 <br></br>

 Hide and restore on focus.
-Use with caption.
+Use with caution.

 File: `trimurl.uc.js`
 <br></br>